-EOC offers many different programs that our mentors can participate in that fit into their availability and area of expertise.
-For example if you don’t have time to participate in our year-long mentoring program, you can come to campus and be a mentor for just a morning or be a guest lecturer in the classroom!
+EOC offers several different programs that mentors can participate in that best fit their availability and area of expertise.
+For example, if you are unable to commit to the Academic Year-Long Mentoring Program due to time constraints, you can come to campus and be a mentor for a morning or a guest lecturer in the classroom!

 The Role of the Mentor